Experimental probe of quantum coherence in top-quark pair production: Acknowledgments

-\textit{Acknowledgments}--- We would like to express our sincere gratitude to Prof. Mojtaba~Mohammadi~Najafabadi for his insightful and constructive comments.
+We would like to express our sincere gratitude to Prof. Mojtaba~Mohammadi~Najafabadi for his insightful and constructive comments.
 S.H. and M.A. also thank the School of Particles and Accelerators at the Institute for Research in Fundamental Sciences (IPM) for their financial support of this project.
+H.A.Z. acknowledges the financial support provided under the postdoctoral fellowship program of Pavol Jozef Šafárik University in Košice, Slovakia, and funding by the Slovak Research and Development Agency under the contract No. APVV-24-0091.